HELP, My Dog Just Bit My Baby.

 I have a 3 year old American bulldog and she is literally like my second child.
 She is one of the sweetest dogs I have ever met.
 She is in love with my 16 mo old and My 9 year old ss always has his friends come over and she is amazing with all the kids in the neighborhood.
 We have never even suspected her of having any form of agression.
 She will lick you anywhere there is skin showing and not stop.
 Lol.
 I always exercise her and she had been trained by a well known trainer who has actually taken dogs from cesar Millan and trained them to be working dogs of some sort like cop dogs, personal protection dogs, drug dogs and so forth.
 He can train them to do pretty much anything.
 Anyways….she is very well behaved.
 I have always teach my 16 mo old to not pull on her ears and annoy her ect.
 I am very persistant when it comes to him and my dog But she always just lays there no matter what and just licks him to death.
 Well this morming we went on a nice run and she has just layed down all day like she usually does because she is tired so nothing seemed out of the ordinary.
 Tonight my ds was annoying her and I pulled him off a few different times and told him “no” but he continued to go back and annoy her.
 I removed her from the area to give her some time to lay in the living room then she wanted to come back in the bedroom with us.
 I was on the phone with my ml and ds was on my dog and then she nipped at him.
 It all happened so fast.
 His skin was not broken and she didn’t leave a scratch so I think she scared him more than anything so that’s why he was crying.
 I called my husband and he said we need to find another home for her and I know it might be the right thing to do but at the same time I have invested so much time and energy into this dog and this such a hard decision.
 She is literally like one of my children and I just didn’t ever see this coming.
 I am still in shock and am so confused.

-So my question to you is….if the skin was not broken and there wasn’t a single scratch then do you think I should find a way to work with her and call my trainer and take extra precautions or should I listen to my husband and find her a new home?
+So my question is; If there is no broken skin nor there wasn’t a single scratch, then do you think I should find a way to work with her?
+Should I call my trainer and take extra precautions or should I listen to my husband and find her a new home?

 How I would evaluate the situation:

-- The owner understands how important training is and the dog she feels is very well trained.
+- The owner understands how necessary training is, and the dog she feels her dog is very well trained.

-- The dog has been extremely tolerant of the baby crawling all over her in the past so the owner just assumed the dog was ok with it.
+- The dog has been extremely tolerant of the baby crawling all over her in the past.
+The owner just assumed the dog was ok with it.
 The owner stated that the dog would just lick him to death.
-If the owner understood dog body language that is a displacement behavior that means the dog is uncomfortable or stressed.
-It is not from some Disney movie that it means the dog is giving kisses, that is what we are taught to believe.
+If the owner understood dog body language, that is a displacement behavior that means the dog is uncomfortable or stressed.
+It is not from some Disney movie that it means the dog is giving kisses, that is what we project onto animals.

 - No matter how much you tell a baby or toddler not to do something, they just don’t understand boundaries at the age.

-Unfortunately, this is why the shelters are packed with dogs, and the number 2 reason a dog is surrendered is because of a new edition to the family.
-This dog was left to stand up for herself and now she most likely will be rehomed.
+Unfortunately, situations like above lead to a dog being brought to a shelter.
+Adding a new edition to the family is the top 2 reasons people surrender a dog to a shelter.
+This dog was left to stand up for herself, and now she most likely will be rehomed.
 It’s a shame.

-Develop a training plan for your dog so they are clear of the new rules around the baby.
+Develop a training plan for your dog, so they are clear of the new rules around the baby.
+If you need help or guidance from a dog training professional to feel comfortable moving to the next steps contact me at firstname.lastname@example.org or 813-770-9834.

 *Have supervised petting sessions where you teach the baby how to pet the dog calmly and respect the dog’s boundaries.